 View our trading conditions across our full range of products to see how trading with Global Prime is your next best move.

-The open/trading hours across all of our products
+Check our Market hours for open/trading hours across all of our products.

 CFDs are filled by our non-bank market makers who specialise in Indices and Commodities trading to ensure the tightest prices and best execution.